 With Big Sky Resort opening more and more terrain for the season, winter is officially here!

-It’s easy to head out in to the winter wonderland with nothing but excitement but its important to have safety in mind as well.
-Here are some winter safety tips to make sure any visitor or local has a safe a wonderful winter here in Big Sky.
+It’s easy to head out into the winter wonderland with nothing but excitement, but it's also important to think of your safety as well.
+Here are some winter safety tips to make sure you have a safe a wonderful winter here in Big Sky.

 - Stay dry.
 There is nothing more important than avoiding hypothermia.
 Wet clothes lose all insulating value and transmit the cold rapidly.
 Layer your outfits while hiking, skiing or general exploring so that you can keep your body at a good temperature.
 Synthetic fabrics are a great option for a base layer to help limit the absorption of sweat.
 Waterproof fabric is a great option for your outer layer.